Spaceworthiness

 Spaceworthiness, or aerospaceworthiness, is a property, or ability of a spacecraft to perform to its design objectives and navigate successfully through both the space environment and the atmosphere as a part of a journey to or from space.
+The concept may less commonly be extended to other devices, such as spacesuits, which are designed to spend some amount of time exposed to space.

 As in airworthiness, the spaceworthiness of a spacecraft depends on at least three basic components: